MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-permissions.md

 Lastly, hit **Save** in the bottom right corner of the panel.
 Upon saving a permission, an instance will be automatically created for the user for whom you have defined the permission.
 This user will be able to enter the Customer 360 app and perfom actions according to the roles table that was specified above.

+### Viewing current permissions
-- **Viewing current permissions**: After hitting save you can view all the permissions that were given in this page:
+After hitting save you can view all the permissions that were given in this page:

 > [!div class="mx-imgBorder"]
 > ![](media/permissions.png "Permissions")